In combined state, carbon occurs as:

 Answer

 It is very dangerous to sleep in a room where coal or wood is burning and its doors and windows are closed.
-Owning to the limited supply of air in such a room, carbon monoxide is produced.
+Owing to the limited supply of air in such a room, carbon monoxide is produced.
 Since the gas is colourless and has a barely detectable smell, people sleeping in the room do not feel its presence and run the risk of carbon monoxide poisoning.
 That is why carbon monoxide is also called a silent killer.

 Explain the reducing action of carbon monoxide with a suitable example.